Netperf

 Netperf is a software application that provides network bandwidth testing between two hosts on a network.
 It supports Unix domain sockets, TCP, SCTP, DLPI and UDP via BSD Sockets.
 Netperf provides a number of predefined tests e.g. to measure bulk (unidirectional) data transfer or request response performance.

+A particular feature of Netperf is that it runs each test multiple times and reports not only the results but also reports the Confidence Interval.
+It can test both TCP and UDP.
+It was written in C and works on most UNIX variants, including BSD, System V, Linux, and MacOS.

-Netperf was originally developed at Hewlett Packard.
+Netperf was originally developed by Rick Jones at Hewlett Packard in Cupertino, CA.